Bodhert/kantox-interview/Readme.md

-go to the `kantox_market` there you will find all information required to run and test.
+go to the `kantox_market` folder there you will find all information required to run and test.